Fani Willis’ relationship timeline with Trump prosecutor contradicted in hearing

 He said the Belize trip was a birthday trip so “I paid zero” for that.
 She then paid for it in cash for both his and her portions.

-“In a relationship…you’re not keeping a leger,” he said.
+“In a relationship…you’re not keeping a ledger,” he said.
 Ms Willis “was emphatic and adamant about the independent woman thing,” Mr Wade said with a smile.

 In “early 2022” Mr Wade said he went to Tennessee with Ms Willis for a “day trip” to “drive there, have lunch, and come back.”
 She kept getting a lot of attention locally so “we would get in my car” and drive to “some place off the beaten path and have lunch,” Mr Wade testified.